 of your injuries and the details of your recovery process, answers to

-these questions can also help your
+these questions can also help your personal injury claim.

 The most important questions you should be asking your doctor after a car

 What is the full extent of my injuries?
 Many people don’t understand how severe their injuries really are